UniMath/agda-unimath/src/group-theory/images-of-group-homomorphisms.lagda.md

     backward-implication (is-image-image-hom-Group K)
 ```

-### The image of a subgroup of a group homomorphism
+### The image of a subgroup under a group homomorphism

 ```agda
 module _